I’ve been taking step-by-step action to reduce my exposure to the services most likely to have links with or be infiltrated by the NSA.

 Hushmail are based in Canada so should be at least a little less at risk from the demands of the US NSA.

-Otherwise I now only use my own private email domain, hosted at my web-hosting provider for my email service.
-This is the best solution, provided that you can trust your web-hosting provider – and depending on the jurisdiction under which the provider falls.
+Otherwise I now only use my own email domain for my email service.
+This is the best solution, provided you trust your web-hosting provider – and depending on the jurisdiction under which the provider falls.

 Alternatives To Mainstream Cloud Storage